nhidayahj/tgc11-mongoPractice/README.md

 }).count()
 ```

-* Find only listings with only 2 beds, 2 bedrooms, and in Brazil
+* Find  listings with only 2 beds, 2 bedrooms, and in Brazil -- set the criteria
 ```
 db.listingsAndReviews.find({
     'address.country':'Brazil',